wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed: a bug that title sorting was not accurately performed when the title contained HTML tags or encoded differently from other titles.
+* Changed: the name of the sort option, Title, to Title Ascending.
+* Added: the Title Descending sort order option.

 = 1.2.2 - 02/21/2013 =
 * Added: the Debug Log option and page.
 * Changed: the default value of the Prefetch Category Lists option to Off.